Ideas for a Beautiful First Communion Party

 This post contains affiliate links which help support One Simple Party.
 As always, we only recommend things that we truly love.
 Full disclosure here.

-I remember my First Communion almost like it was yesterday.
+I remember my First Communion party almost like it was yesterday.
 My pretty white dress.
-Receiving a keepsake Bible.
-And celebrating in our home’s greenhouse with all of our family and friends.
+Receiving a keepsake Bible. (affiliate) And celebrating in our home’s greenhouse with all of our family and friends.
 I also remember being told multiple times that I couldn’t run around the backyard to chase my cousins because I would get my shoes dirty.
 Not everything was perfect.

 First Communion is an amazing moment in a Catholic child’s life.
 Like other religious events, it marks a coming to age moment.
 After watching your parents and church community participate in receiving the body and blood of Jesus for many years, you finally get to participate.
 It’s a big deal.